 Diabelli Variations” (New Beethoven Forum 12), “A Pilgrimage for Scriabin” (Journal of the Scriabin

-), and, of course, the Stefan and Wanda Wilk Prize for Research in Polish Music
+Society of America), and, of course, the Stefan and Wanda Wilk Prize for Research in Polish Music

 awarded by the University of Southern California for his paper, “The Szymanowski Clash: Methods of